Medical Causes of Speech Issues in Autism

 Vitamin and Nutrient Deficiencies

-The body needs sufficient amounts of specific vitamins and nutrients in order to perform certain functions.
+The body needs sufficient amounts of specific vitamins and nutrients to perform certain functions.
 Speech is no exception to this rule.
 The good news is that, oftentimes, vitamin and nutrient deficiencies are easy to address.

 Medical Causes of Speech Issues in Autism: Nutritional and Dietary Treatment Options